 - Interns must have reliable transportation and provide evidence of vehicle liability insurance that meets or exceeds the minimum requirements of the State of Missouri.

 - Student membership in the Academy of Nutrition and Dietetics.

 - Interns must enroll on a full-time basis and progress through the program as a cohort group.

 - Submit a drug screening test and criminal record check* and receive response that the applicant has not been convicted of any crime pursuant to Section 324.217 or other disqualifications that would prohibit licensure as a registered dietitian.

-*Students who fail these checks or procedures will be subject to further review by the Department of Biomedical Sciences.
+*Students who fail these checks or procedures will be subject to further review by the Department of Public Health and Sports Medicine.

 Program retention and completion requirements